k-kahora/advent-of-code/2023/README.md

 > You can do a basic trace of a function with #trace <function>

 You can use _M-x ocamldebug_ in emacs to quickly debug an ocaml executable

+## Merlin
+- merlin requires the opam package merlin-dot-reader to work properly
+- you need the -I flag to tell ocamlc where the cmo files are usually *-I lib*